-- 49. Collect students' current phone numbers and addresses and let them know that you may need to reach them. - 50.
-Check out absentees.
-Call or write a personal note. - 51.
-Diagnose students' prior knowledge regarding course prerequisites by questionnaire or pre-test ant give them feedback as soon as possible. - 52.
-Hand out study questions or study guides.
+- 1. Provide hours where you may be contacted via phone or email and/or emailing response time policies. - Use FSU or Canvas emails to check on absentee students. - 3.
+Diagnose students' prior knowledge regarding course prerequisites by questionnaire or pre-test ant give them feedback a - or pre-test ant give them feedback as seed.

-- 53. Be redundant; students should hear, read or see key material at least three times presented in three different ways. - 54.
-Allow students to demonstrate progress in learning: summary quiz over the day's work or a written reaction to the day's material. - 55.
-Use non-graded feedback to let students know how they are doing: post answers to ungraded quizzes and problem sets, exercises in class, oral feedback. - 56.
-Reward behavior you want: praise, stars, honor roll, personal note. - 57.
-Use a light touch: smile, tell a good joke, break test anxiety with a sympathetic comment. - 58.
-Organize.
-Give visible structure by posting the day's "menu" on chalk- board or overhead. - 59.
-Use multiple media: overhead, slides, film, videotape, audio tape, models, sample material. - 60.
-Use multiple examples, in multiple media to illustrate key points and important concepts. - 61.
-Make appointments with all students (individually or in small groups). - 62.
-Hand out wallet-sized telephone cards with all important telephone numbers listed: office department, resource centers, teaching assistant, lab. - 63.
-Print all important course dates on a card that can be handed out and taped to a mirror. - 64.
-Eavesdrop on students before or after class and join their conversation about course topics. - 65.
-Maintain an open lab grade book with current grades during lab time so that students can check their progress. - 66.
-Check to see if any students are having problems with any academic or campus matters and direct those who are to appropriate offices or resources. - 67.
-Tell students what they need to do to receive an "A" in your course. - 68.
-Stop the work to find out what your students are thinking, feeling and doing in their everyday lives.
+4. Hand out study questions or study guides. - 5.
+Be redundant; students should hear, read or see key material at least three times presented in three different ways. - 6.
+Allow students to demonstrate progress in learning: summary quiz over the day's work or a written reaction to the day's material. - 7.
+Use non-graded feedback to let students know how they are doing: post answers to ungraded quizzes and problem sets, exercises in class, oral feedback. - 8.
+Reward behavior you want: badges, tokens, etc. - 9.
+Be approachable: smile, tell a good joke, break test anxiety with a sympathetic comment.

+- 10. Organize.
+Give visible structure by posting the day's "menu" on the whiteboard, smartboard, etc. - 11.
+Use multiple media: overhead, slides, film, video, audio recordings, models, sample material. - 12.
+Use multiple examples, in multiple media to illustrate key points and important concepts. - 13.
+Make appointments with all students (individually or in small groups). - 14.
+List important FSU resources such as tech support and tutoring on your Canvas site. - 15.
+Keep important course dates clearly visible in your syllabus and/or in the Canvas calendar. - 16.
+Engage with your students' academic and career interests by encouraging their independent exploration of the content. - 17.
+Maintain an open lab grade book with current grades during lab time so that students can check their progress. - 18.
+Encourage students to communicate.
+Consider conducting mid-semester check-ins to check students' progress. - 19.
+Tell students what they need to do to receive an "A" in your course.
+Make grading policies clear overall. - 20.
+Don't be afraid to ask for help from your supervisor or other campus organizations when you need it.